 - Provided truthful information and evidence concerning the offense.

-Manufacturing larger amounts of a controlled substance carries harsher penalties.
-Manufacturing of the following quantities can be punishable by a mandatory minimum of 20 years in prison (up to life imprisonment):
+Distributing larger amounts of a controlled substance carries harsher penalties.
+Distribution of the following quantities can be punishable by a mandatory minimum of 20 years in prison (up to life imprisonment):

 - 1.0 kilograms or more of a mixture or substance containing a detectable amount of heroin;